The binary log contains “events” that describe

 information about how this is done, see

-A replication slave server is started with the
+A replica is started with the system variable

-master.
-The binary log must be enabled for this setting to work
+received from the source.
+The binary log must be enabled for this

-enables the slave to act as a master to other slaves in chained
+enables the replica to act as a source to other replicas.

 You can delete all binary log files with the